Every 35 seconds, someone chooses MORE THAN ^

 Protecting customers with insurance since 2001

-The Cocker Spaniel is full of life and energy, making them a perfect match for those with an active lifestyle.
+Cocker Spaniels are full of life and energy, making them a perfect match for an active lifestyle.

 Cocker spaniel lying on a blanket.Cocker spaniel lying on a blanket.Cocker spaniel lying on a blanket.